aws-samples/awsome-distributed-training/1.architectures/2.aws-parallelcluster/README.md

 A common issue we see customer face is a problem with the post install scripts or issue to access capacity due to a mis-configuration.
 This can manifest itself through a `HeadNodeWaitCondition` that'll cause the ParallelCluster to fail a cluster deployment.

-To solve that, you can look at the cluster logs in CloudWatch in the cluster loggroup, otherwise use the option `--rollback-on-failure false` to keep resources up upon failure for further troubleshooting.
+To solve that, you can look at the cluster logs in CloudWatch in the cluster log group, otherwise use the option `--rollback-on-failure false` to keep resources up upon failure for further troubleshooting.